NIHR Researchfish Update 2019

 Influencing future practice through education and training is also important.
 The influence up to date research has on education programmes run by Higher Education Institutions and in training programmes for staff is an important area of NIHR impact.
 We are delighted that we now have nearly 1,700 reported instances of our award holders feeding their findings directly into the education, training and professional development of others.

 “Our findings revealed that patients from marginalized communities reported poor management of their medical conditions and significant problems with adherence to prescribed medicines.
 Their experience of pharmacy services was found to be variable with many experiencing discrimination or disadvantage as a result of their status.
-The findings contributed to a final co-produced digital educational intervention for community pharmacists and pharmacy support-staff.
-This included tips for enabling patients to empower themselves by taking up the offer of a Medicines Use Review.
-The resource is freely accessible online."
+The findings contributed to a final co-produced digital educational intervention for community pharmacists and pharmacy support-staff (freely accessible online).
+This included tips for enabling patients to empower themselves by taking up the offer of a Medicines Use Review."

 --Dr Asam Latif, Senior Research Fellow, University of Nottingham, School of Health Sciences